 If the cause of your symptoms wasn’t identified by an ultrasound or other imaging procedure, laparoscopy diagnostic procedures are great for diagnosing complications in the hard-to-reach areas of your pelvis.
 They also assist in their treatment with a tiny light and camera.
-At Dr. DeLeon’s Woman’s Health Care in Rowlett, Texas, OB/GYN physicians Luis DeLeon Usuga, MD, and Isamarie Lora-Alcantara, MD offer laparoscopies for diagnosing and treating conditions in your pelvic area with minimal risk.
+At Dr. DeLeon’s Woman’s Health Care in Rowlett, Texas, OB/GYN physician Luis DeLeon Usuga, MD, offers laparoscopies for diagnosing and treating conditions in your pelvic area with minimal risk.
 To find out if a laparoscopy could benefit your health, call today.

 A laparoscopy is a procedure that’s used to diagnose abnormalities and complications inside your pelvis.
 During a laparoscopy, your doctor inserts a slim tube-like telescope called a laparoscope into a small cut on your abdomen.
 The laparoscope has a light and a camera attached to the end for easy viewing.
 Your doctor can look at the outer structures of your uterus, ovaries, and other organs in the area to find out what’s causing you pain.